wcgordon1/lamplighter/manuscript/active/ch24_Route.md

 Kestrel emerged from behind the circulation desk, carrying the envelope with the careful handling it deserved.
 The paper was cream-colored and official, sealed with the City of Greywater emblem and marked with the kind of stamps and signatures that gave documents legal weight.

 "Your route," Kestrel said, offering the envelope with a slight smile.
 "Official assignment, renewable annually, with full municipal recognition of your authority to monitor and respond to infrastructure anomalies within the specified area."
+She paused, watching Ivy's expression.
+"Routes aren't glamour.
+They're maintenance.
+But they keep people alive."

 Ivy opened the envelope carefully, revealing a card printed on heavy stock paper.
 At the top, her name: "Ivy Merrin, Authorized Route Warden."
 Below that, a list of lamp numbers that traced a path through the old quarter like a quiet oath.